 There are 125 frog species in South Africa, of which a third are threatened by habitat destruction, increasing levels of pollution in freshwater systems, disease and climate change.

-The EWT Threatened Amphibian Programme (EEWT-TAP) will use the day towards the protection and conservation of three of our most endangered frog species: Amathole Toad, Pickersgill’s Reed Frog and Western Leopard Toad.
+The EWT Threatened Amphibian Programme will use the day towards the protection and conservation of three of our most endangered frog species: Amathole Toad, Pickersgill’s Reed Frog and Western Leopard Toad.

 It’s Leap Day for Frogs in the Month of Love, where we celebrate the amphibious, dabble in the amorous, and highlight the challenges that our threatened frogs face.